developer-zebra/developer-zebra-site/src/ehs/2-3/guide/setup/index.md

 ## Automated Installation
 These instructions apply to remote installation of EHS, an `enterprisehomescreen.xml` config file, or both, from an organization's own MDM server to multiple managed devices.
 Alternatively, remote deployment and management can be accomplished through Zebra's [EMDK](/emdk-for-android/4-0/guide/about) or [StageNow](/stagenow/2-2/about/) tools using the [App Manager](/mx/#app-manager) service.

 This section covers use of the EHS Installer (`EHS_020300.apk`), which detects the target device model and operating system and installs the appropriate EHS version and the default config file if none is present.
-If installing a config file or device-specific APK from the 'Supported Devices and APKs' table above, be sure to add or substitute the file name(s) where necessary in the instructions.
+If installing a config file or device-specific APK from the 'Supported Devices and APKs' table above, be sure to add or substitute the filename(s) where necessary in the instructions.

 > <b>Note</b>: The EHS Installer payload includes two EHS editions, and occupies about 170 KB more device storage than a target-specific APK alone.
 Further, the 'EHS Installer' app remains visible in the device's App Drawer following installation and should not be removed; doing so removes the ability to automatically uninstall all EHS components.
 Read about how to [uninstall EHS](?Uninstallation#uninstallation) later in this guide.